palant/pfp/README.md

 How to build
 ------------

-If all the dependencies are installed, building EasyPasswords for Firefox is simply a matter of running Gulp:
+If all the dependencies are installed, building PfP for Firefox is simply a matter of running Gulp:

     gulp xpi

-This will create a package inside the `build-firefox` directory with the file name like `easypasswords-n.n.n.xpi` that you can install in Firefox.
+This will create a package inside the `build-firefox` directory with the file name like `pfp-n.n.n.xpi` that you can install in Firefox.

 Creating a Chrome and Opera build is similar:

     gulp crx --private-key=key.pem

-This will create a package inside the `build-chrome` directory with the file name like `easypasswords-n.n.n.crx` that you can install in Chrome and Opera.
+This will create a package inside the `build-chrome` directory with the file name like `pfp-n.n.n.crx` that you can install in Chrome and Opera.
 If you don't specify a signing key it will create a ZIP file that can be uploaded to Chrome Web Store or Opera Add-ons.

 How to test
 -----------